Palazzo del Governatore.

 The Rhodos Aquarium in a grey winter day.

-In front of the aquarium, there is a huge open space, the “Enidryo Square” (Πλατεία Ενυδρίου).
-At this point you have a 360 degrees view of the northern tip of the island.
+In front of the aquarium, there is a vast open space, the “Enidryo Square” (Πλατεία Ενυδρείου).
+At this point, you have a 360-degree view of the island's northern tip.

-The aquarium is surrounded by sandy beaches.
-The one on the east side is the famous “Elli beach” (Παραλία Ελλη) and the one on the west is the "Akti Miaouli Beach".
+Sandy beaches surround the aquarium.
+The one on the east side is the famous “Elli Beach” (Παραλία Έλλη), and the one on the west is the "Akti Miaouli Beach".

 Continue your walk along the Elli beach southwards (towards the city).